 Look Around is new to Apple Maps in iOS 13.
 Where available, the feature provides a street-level view of what's around your current location or the location you search for on the map.
 It's similar to Google's Street View, with one advantage being smoother panning when moving around the map.

 Apple will censor faces and license plates on images that are published in Look Around, as it explains on its website:

-Apple is conducting ground surveys around the world to collect data which will be used to improve Apple Maps.
-Some of this data will be published in future Apple Maps updates.
+Apple is conducting ground surveys around the world to collect data to improve Apple Maps, and in support of the Look Around feature.
 We will also periodically revisit some locations to gather new data in an effort to maintain a high-quality, up-to-date map.
 We are committed to protecting your privacy while conducting these surveys.
-For example, we will blur faces and license plates on collected images prior to publication.To our best knowledge, the only states that Apple has yet to confirm surveying are Arkansas and Oklahoma, although Twitter users have spotted the vehicles in both states since last year and perhaps earlier.
-It's possible the vehicles were only passing through those states without collecting mapping data.
+For example, we will censor faces and license plates on images that are published in Look Around.At launch, Look Around is limited to areas in California, Nevada, and Hawaii, but Apple plans to add more locations over time.

-This article, "Apple Maps Vehicles to Begin Surveying Final U.S. States" first appeared on MacRumors.com
+This article, "Apple Maps Vehicles to Begin Surveying Germany Next Week" first appeared on MacRumors.com